 When potential clients visit your website, they’re often browsing on their phones during a busy day.
 They might be renovating their home, moving into a new space, or finally ready to invest in professional design help.
 They’re looking for someone who understands their desire for a calm, intentional home.

-If your portfolio is a wall-to-wall grid of images with tiny thumbnails, cluttered navigation, and competing calls-to-action, you're sending an unintentional message: this designer doesn't value simplicity.
+If your portfolio is a wall-to-wall grid of images with tiny thumbnails, cluttered navigation, and competing CTAs, you’re sending an unintentional message: this designer doesn’t value simplicity.

-The irony is painful.
+The contrast can feel jarring.
 Your work might be beautifully minimal, but your website tells a different story.

-I see this disconnect constantly.
-Interior designers who create serene, thoughtfully curated spaces — then present them on websites that feel like visual assault.
+I see this disconnect often.
+Interior designers create serene, thoughtfully curated spaces — then present them on websites that feel like visual noise.
 Multiple fonts fighting for attention.
 Sidebars crammed with widgets.
 Galleries where images are so small they might as well be postage stamps.
 Pop-ups appearing before visitors have had a chance to see a single project.

-The message this sends is clear, even if unintended: this designer doesn't practice what they preach.
-And while that's rarely true — most designers are simply using whatever template came with their platform — potential clients don't know the backstory.
-They only see what's in front of them.
+The message this sends is clear, even if unintended: this designer isn’t aligned with their own philosophy.
+And while that’s rarely true — most designers are simply using whatever template came with their platform — potential clients don’t know the backstory.
+They only see what’s in front of them.

 What White Space Actually Does